 Learn something new every day More Info... by email

-When a person has German measles, signs of the illness may begin with a fever that doesn't rise above 100 Fahrenheit degrees.
+When a person has rubella, signs of the illness may begin with a fever that doesn't rise above 100 degrees Fahrenheit.
 The fever may last for just one or two days.
 A person may develop swollen lymph nodes, especially behind the ears and in the neck.
 He may also develop a rash on his face, which then goes on to spread to the rest of the body.
 The facial rash usually clears as it spreads to other parts of the body.

-Though German measles often presents as a mild illness, it can be dangerous for unborn children.
-When a woman contracts German measles during pregnancy, her unborn baby may develop congenital rubella syndrome.
-In utero infection with this illness can have serious effects on an unborn child.
+Although German measles most often presents as a mild illness, it can be dangerous for unborn children.
+When a woman contracts rubella during pregnancy, her unborn baby may develop congenital rubella syndrome.
+An in utero infection with this illness can have serious effects on an unborn child.
 It can cause growth retardation and deformities that affect the heart and the eyes.
 It can cause a child to be born deaf or cause problems with the baby's spleen and liver.
 It can even cause problems with a baby's bone marrow.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!